 However, this can change when prednisone is in your body for 3 weeks or longer.
 Your body senses the prednisone and uses it like cortisol.
 In response, your body then lowers the amount of cortisol it makes naturally.

 It takes your body time to adjust how much cortisol it makes based on the amount of prednisone you take.

 When you stop taking prednisone, your body needs just as much time to readjust its cortisol production.
 If you stop taking prednisone suddenly, your body can’t make enough cortisol right away to make up for the loss.
 This can cause a condition called prednisone withdrawal.

 Prednisone withdrawal is different from how we typically imagine withdrawal.

 That is, prednisone withdrawal doesn’t cause you to crave prednisone.
 It’s not a medication that causes symptoms of addiction.
 Still, it does affect your body physically, and it can disrupt several of your body’s functions.

 - joint pain

 You can also do other things to help ramp up your body’s cortisol production.
-Try these tips:

-It’s important to follow your doctor’s dosing instructions when taking prednisone and especially when stopping it.
+It’s important to follow your healthcare provider’s dosing instructions when taking prednisone and especially when stopping it.
 Taking the drug properly will go a long way in helping you prevent prednisone withdrawal.